gaurav16gupta/constrainedANN/README.md

 ```
 This will run FilterIndex.cpp

-Currently it has a bug and the outputs are not consistent.

 Install
 1) Faiss
 2) OpenBLAS

 Provide path at INC and LFLAGS in Makefile

+Updates:
+- No bug in jointIndex (proposed method)
+- added code for SearchFilter and FilterSearch

 Todo:
 - Benchmark RAMBO vs inverted index